Loderian/Activities/README.txt

 * Feature: Each report can have their own text for each session without changing the existing plan
 * Feature: Plans can be updated or added as a new plan with the changes you've made on a report
 * Enhancement: Added additional save buttons on the report page when the settings box is hidden
-* Enhancement: Filters are now collapsed on small devices, press the to expand
+* Enhancement: Filters are now collapsed on small devices and can be expanded
 * Fix: Changed the default value of datetime columns to NULL to avoid errors in the db
 * Fix: Activities on products can now be fully removed
 * Fix: Handling past orders with variable products should now work correctly